renerocksai/sublime_zk/README.md

 ## Installation

-The following steps cover all dependencies and prerequisites (package control to install the Bracketeer plugin).
+The following steps cover all dependencies and prerequisites.
 Skip the steps you don't need:

 1. Install [Sublime Text 3](http://www.sublimetext.com/3)
 2. Download the sublime_zk zip from [this repo](https://github.com/renerocksai/sublime_zk).